tankangliang/tp/docs/DeveloperGuide.md

 * `CountryNotesManager#addCountryNote(CountryNote countryNote)`  — Adds the given `countryNote` to the internal `ObservableList<CountryNote>`.
 * `CountryNotesManager#deleteCountryNote(CountryNote countryNote)`  — Deletes the given `countryNote` from the internal `ObservableList<CountryNote>`.

-The following class diagram illustrates how the relevant classes in the `seedu.address.model` package are related to `CountryNote`.
+The following class diagram illustrates how the relevant classes in the `Model` component are related to `CountryNote`.

 ![Country Class Diagram](images/CountryClass.png)